ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 this being a large departure from reality, they report really good agreement with experiment.

-This is definitely the best model I could find that I would be willing to implement, but at this moment in time I don't _really_ want to solve differential equations on-the-fly everytime there is a ball-cushion interaction.
+This is definitely the best model I could find that I would be willing to implement, but at this moment in time I don't _really_ want to solve differential equations on-the-fly every time there is a ball-cushion interaction.
 Perhaps I could solve the differential equations for the entire parameter space and then parameterize the solution space somehow, but for now I would like to avoid this model altogether and look for something simpler.